Bernadette Peters: 2010s

 From 2014 to 2018, Peters played Gloria Windsor, the chairwoman of the orchestra board in Mozart in the Jungle, a web video series by Amazon Studios based on Blair Tindall's memoir of the same name.
 The show was picked up for a second and third season.
 She was a guest star in the 2014 Bravo television series Girlfriends' Guide to Divorce in the episode "Rule #21: Leave Childishness to Children".
 Peters played the recurring role of Lenore Rindell, a financial scammer, in the CBS television series The Good Fight, in 2017 and 2018.
 In 2020, she played Ms. Freesia in the series Katy Keene.
 She returned to Broadway in the title role of the 2017 revival of Hello, Dolly! at the Shubert Theatre.
 Succeeding Bette Midler, Peters began performances on January 20, 2018.
 Marilyn Stasio wrote in Variety: "This Dolly's personal style is to twinkle and charm people into getting her way.
 (Her 'So Long, Dearie' is an irresistible gem.)
 She also has the acting chops to moisten eyeballs when she entreats her late husband to bless her renouncement of widowhood and rejoin the human race in 'Before the Parade Passes By'."
 Peters played her final performance as Dolly on July 15, 2018.

 2020s

 She next played Deb in Zoey's Extraordinary Playlist (2020–2021) and the television film Zoey's Extraordinary Christmas (2021) and was nominated for a Primetime Emmy Award in the role.
-Beginning in 2023, Peters plays the recurring role of Roslyn in the Apple TV+ comedy series High Desert.
+Peters was also in the Apple TV+ series High Desert.

 Peters made her West End debut alongside Lea Salonga in the tribute revue Stephen Sondheim's Old Friends, at the Gielgud Theatre from September 2023 to January 2024.
 The revue transferred to Broadway's Samuel J. Friedman Theatre in April 2025, again starring Peters and Salonga, following a pre-Broadway run at the Ahmanson Theatre in Los Angeles.